smoh/akatsuki-tutorial/README.md

 ![](interact.gif)

-This repository contains a short tutorial on JAXA's Akatsuki mission, and how to use its data using python.
+This repository contains a short tutorial on JAXA's [Akatsuki mission][mission], and how to use its data using python.

 It was prepared for 2025 winter internship program at the Planetary Atmospheres Group (IBS).
 The primary audience were undergraduate internship students from physics and